sarcophagus-org/sarcophagus-v2-app/README.md

 At the time of this writing, the project currently uses Node v17.4.0.
 It is recommended to use `nvm use` in root directory to switch to the correct version of Node.

+Also Windows users will need to add .npmrc file with the contents shell=powershell

 Finally, create `.env` in root directory and update your environment variables.

 ## Community